-In what we've described so far, the "living" Level 1 database is continually being added to as new images are taken and DIASources identified.
-Every time a new DIASource is associated DMS-REQ-0312 to an existing DIAObject, the DIAObject record is updated to incorporate new information brought in by the DIASource.
+In what we've described so far, the "living" Prompt Products database is continually being added to as new images are taken and DIASources identified.
+Every time a new DIASource DMS-REQ-0312 is associated to an existing DIAObject, the DIAObject record is updated to incorporate new information brought in by the DIASource.
 Once discovered and measured, the DIASources would never be re-discovered and re-measured at the pixel level.